PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 reported zero.
 The moved positive fixture and compact focused corpus are the current semantic authority; positive production ownership is not claimed.

-The characterization exposes one pre-existing atomicity defect as a strict
+The characterization exposed one pre-existing atomicity defect: the helper rewired its elementwise root before rejecting a non-rank-four external runtime input.
+The following narrow correction now validates every external runtime tensor and computes its NHWC shape before the first graph or metadata mutation.
-xfail: the helper rewires its elementwise root before rejecting a non-rank-four external runtime input.
-It returns a zero rewrite statistic but leaves that input mutation behind.
-Production code is deliberately unchanged in this test-only checkpoint; the next separate change must validate every external runtime input before the first mutation and turn this contract green.
+The former strict xfail is a passing multi-input atomicity contract; successful rewrite order, statistics, and serialized artifacts are unchanged.

 ## Scope and follow-up